sleepysort/masteryduel/README.md

 ## Things we didn't get to do ##

 We barely had any time to play this game ourselves!
 As a result, we didn't get to look at the balance of each champion relative to each other.
 The UI is not as polished as we would have hoped, and we didn't get to implement our ideas for animating the champions' moves.
-Other things like DoTs, helpers and traps, and general bug bashing.
+Other things like DoTs, helpers and traps, supporting all regions, being playable on all devices, and general bug bashing were also high on our list.
 Hopefully we will be able to revisit and see those to completion.

 ## Afterthoughts ##